collibra/catalog-profiler-examples/README.md

 # License

-The examples in this project are released under the following license: [LICENCE](LICENSE)
+The examples in this project are released under the following license: [LICENSE](LICENSE)

 # Credits